lll040928/lll040928/README.md

 ### Hi there 👋
+🏫 I’m currently studying at CQUPT.
+🌱 I’m currently learning Coding and I like.
+😀 Now,I'm focus my power on learning Golang,and something about computer knowledge.
+🥰 I like things that can improve my abilities.

 <!--
 **lll040928/lll040928** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.